JayasakthiBalajiG/JayasakthiBalajiG/README.md

 - 👋 Hi, I’m @JayasakthiBalajiG
+- Student at Sri Ramakrishna Engineering College
-- 👀 I’m interested in
+- 👀 I’m interested in Mobile Application Development, AR/VR, AI/ML/DL
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me : balaji77.j@gmail.com

 <!---
 JayasakthiBalajiG/JayasakthiBalajiG is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.